akulakov/resumes/resume.md

 Professional Experience
 ---

+### Nov 2019 - Dec 2020: Software Engineer, Contract work for hellomymo.com

+* similar work for Mymo as listed below (Python / Django / MySQL).

-### Jun 2017 - Dec 2020 - Senior Software Engineer, hellomymo.com
+### Jun 2017 - Oct 2019: Senior Software Engineer, hellomymo.com

 * Took over and completed transition to a more efficient and maintainable generation of reschedules.